thenativeweb/wolkenkit-documentation/src/docs/latest/getting-started/updating-wolkenkit/updating-an-application/index.md

 };
 ```

 Please note that you can omit the `async` keyword if you don't use asynchronous code in your reaction.
+For details see [handling events](../../../reference/creating-stateless-flows/handling-events/).

 ## Stateless flows, using services